 Eventually I found my way to the left of the main altar and into the Holy Right Chapel, which contains the Holy Dexter: the mummified right hand of St. Stephen.
 (Right is dexter, Left is sinister.)
 It resides in an ornate reliquary of gold and silver that is shaped like a Gothic church.

 You can’t really see much unless you put a few coins in the slot to turn on the light.
 I had spent all my Hungarian currency on the entry fee (Hungary doesn’t use Euros) but two women tourists came in and lit it up.
 As usual, the reliquary is more impressive than the relic.
-I don’t think a mummified hand can every look impressive, no matter how much jewelry they drape on it.
+I don’t think a mummified hand can ever look impressive, no matter how much jewelry they drape on it.

 More on European Churches